Alexhuszagh/autocom/README.md

 AutoCOM believes that resource acquisition is initialization (RAII): that construction should initialize COM resources and destruction should free allocated resources.
 To ensure resource management is tied to object lifecycle, AutoCOM includes the following features:

-- Smart-pointers wrappers for COM objects, replacing manual reference-counting via `AddRef` and `Release`.
+- Smart-pointers wrappers for COM objects, calling `Release` when the last instance is destroyed.
 - Automated `CoInitializeEx` and `CoUninitialize` calls via thread-local COM instance counters.
 - Wrappers for BSTR (Bstr), VARIANT (Variant), and SAFEARRAY (SafeArray) in the `autocom` namespace.